 What Happens if My Car is Recalled After I’ve Been in an Accident?

-Unfortunately, though, sometimes the recall notice doesn’t come quickly enough and the dangerous defect has already done its damage.
-In this article, we will discuss what happens if a car is recalled after an accident, and how the process should be handled.
+In this article, we will discuss what happens when a car gets recalled after an accident, and how the process should be handled.

-What Happens if a Car Is Recalled?
+What Happens When a Car Gets Recalled?
 The Evolution of the Recall Process

 Do All Recalls Result from Mandates Issued by NHTSA?

-What Happens if a Car Is Recalled after an Accident?
+What Happens if Your Car Is Recalled After an Accident?

 In summary, here are some important steps you can take if your car is recalled after an accident:

-- Do not make repairs or turn your vehicle over to a third party until speaking with a lawyer to ensure that you have properly preserved all relevant evidence.
+- Do not make repairs or turn your vehicle over to a third party until you’ve spoken with a lawyer to ensure that you have properly preserved all relevant evidence.

 - Photograph the accident scene, the vehicles involved, and all injuries.